voltrue2/gracenode/README.md

 ##### Define URL parameters

-`gracenode.router` allows you to define parameters in the request URLs.
+`gracenode.http` allows you to define parameters in the request URLs.

 **Example**: